NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 - [X] Finalize the Solution Project Plan (or equivalent documentation)
 - [x] Demonstrated completion of contractual agreement with the SNWG MO
-- [x] Complete any other needed project agreements as applicable
+- [x] Complete any other needed project agreements as applicable:
-    - Inter-Agency Agreement (IAA)
+    - - Inter-Agency Agreement (IAA)
-    - Interface Control Document(ICD) with DAAC (including finalized data Product name)
+    - - Interface Control Document(ICD) with DAAC (including finalized data Product name)

 **What you need to do during**
 - [x] The Project Implementation Team presents the goals and status of their project for about 15 - 20 mintues